8.2.3. GitHub Actions Integration¶

 In a new branch of your repository, add a new script called

 start_analysis.shto the.github/scripts/directory (which you have to create if it doesn’t exist yet).
-This script should callaxivion_ciand produce either an AR file or report its findings to an Axivion Dashboard instance.You can call this script something else than
+This script should callaxivion_ci.
+Thanks to the rule you added in the previous step, the same run will also annotate the pull request with any findings.You can call this script something else than

 start_analysis.sh, and you can place it in another location, if you’d like.
 Just keep in mind to make the necessary changes to the template later on.